All Products

 4. Obtain an activation code or an AccessKey pair.

-• (Recommended) Obtain an activation code.
-In the SMC console, go to the Description section, click Generate, and copy the activation code.
+• (Recommended) Obtain an activation code: In the Description section of the SMC console, click Generate and copy the activation code.

-Import a migration source from a Linux source server
+Import a Linux source server

-1. Use a remote connection tool that supports file transfer, such as WinSCP, to upload the SMC client to the Linux source server.
+1. Use a remote connection tool that supports file transfer, such as WinSCP, to upload the SMC client to the Linux source server, or run the command provided in the import instructions to download the SMC client directly on the source server.

-2. Remotely connect to the Linux source server and unzip the SMC client package.
+2. Remotely connect to the Linux source server and decompress the SMC client package.

 tar -zxvf go2aliyun_client.tar.gz